unadlib/mutative/README.md

   > Enable autoFreeze, and return frozen state.

 - mark - `(target) => ('mutable'|'immutable'|function)`
-  > Set a mark to determine if the object is mutable or if an instance is an immutable, and it can also return a shallow copy function(AutoFreeze and Patches should both be disabled).
+  > Set a mark to determine if the value is mutable or if an instance is an immutable, and it can also return a shallow copy function(AutoFreeze and Patches should both be disabled).

 #### `create()` - Currying